raspberrypilearning/time-to-make/en/step_7.md

 --- task ---
-Decorate the box and add text.
+Decorate the box however you would like it to look

+Add add your 4 text choices.

 **Tip:** make the text a little bit smaller than the window so that there is room for error.
 ![Image of all 4 texts](images/decor-1.png){:width="500px"}